Tunable THz-whistle built on two-dimensional Helmholtz resonator: Conclusions

 \section{Conclusions}

 In conclusion, we propose the turnable THz generator built on two-dimensional analog of conventional Helmholtz resonator.
 The excitation of THz-generator is provided by the current flow similar to whistle in conventional hydrodynamics.
-The output frequency, hydrodynamic parameters and practical realization of 2D THz-whistle are discussed.
+The output frequency, hydrodynamic parameters of 2D THz-whistle are discussed.